alxghrm/SaucedemoTestTask/README.md

 Variables that need to be changed during pipeline runs should be defined in the 'appsettings.json' file.
 <br>
 <br>

+Local testing:<br>
+In order to run the tests on your machine the variables from the 'appsettings.json' file should be used in the 'secrets.json' file of the project and given the required values.

 <br>
 Test Reporting: